The student-led "Paths of Protest" walking tour, December 2022

 • details the project’s approach and methods

-• briefly outlines a plan for evaluating the success of the project.
+• briefly outlines a plan for evaluating the success of the project

-• A project rationale that addresses the proposed project’s alignment with the research, engagement, and reparative goals of the IHP
+• A project rationale that addresses the proposed project’s alignment with the research, engagement, and reparative goals of the IHP and, if applicable, how it aligns with the 2025-26 Campus Voices and Democratic Participation theme

 • Plans for campus and/or community engagement, including primary or intended audiences, plans for sharing deliverables and findings, and more.